opentaps/open-climate-investing/book/New-Technologies.md

 ### Footnote 2

 By using a Layer 2 Ethereum network, they're at least avoiding the high energy usage and related carbon emissions that cryptocurrencies have become infamous for.
-In reality, only a few cryptocurrencies such as Bitcoin and the Ethereum Mainnet still use the proof of work consensus algorithms that are slow, energy intensive, and release high carbon emissions.
-As a whole, web3 and DeFi are moving away from them because they could not scale.

 #### Disclaimer